-Below are some examples of typical past and on-going events at the Linnaeus Teaching Gardens.
+Below are some examples of on-going events at the Linnaeus Teaching Gardens.

 Each year in early June everyone is invited to help the Linnaeus Garden celebrate our anniversary.